thsa/datawarrior/plugin_interface/readme.txt

 respective number of new columns.
 In a loop over all rows, the plugin then gets the chemical structures from the currently open DataWarrior table, calculates the chosen properties, and writes them into the new columns.
 Finally, DataWarrior analyses all new columns and creates new default filters for them.
+The menu item that triggers the plugin is in the 'Chemistry->From Chemical Structure' sub-menu.

 PluginInitializer Example